JuliaMath/Roots.jl/README.md

 # Root finding functions for Julia

-This package contains simple routines for finding the roots of continuous scalar functions of a single real variable.
+This package contains simple routines for finding roots of continuous scalar functions of a single real variable.